kabirbagai21/cse15l-lab-reports/lab-report-5-week-10.md

 ***

 To find the tests where the two implementations of MarkdownParse.java produced different results, I simply downloaded the results.txt file from Lab that had the output of running all the tests and compared them side by side.
+I found discrepancies in two tests, 194 and 342.

 **Test 194**